databricks-industry-solutions/hls-payer-mrf-sparkstreaming/README.md

 ## Speed

-On a local Macbook with xmx8g running at 2.5GB per minute.
+On a Spark driver with xmx8g performs at ~2.5GB per minute.
 Note of caution, this program depends on buffering.
 Some forms of .gz extension do not enable efficient buffering in the JVM.
-It is recommended to gunzip -d the file first prior to running
+It is recommended to unzip first (as mentioned above)

 This project serves as an example to implement Apache Spark custom Structured Streaming Sources.